Psymen/btaapp/README.md

 btaapp
 ======
-This is authored by Simon
+This is authored by Simon with the help of Jon